BruxismTeeth grinding and clenching

 - Problems with the temporomandibular joint (TMJ)

-You may have a history of significant stress and tension.
+You may have a history of a high stress level and tension.

 The goals of treatment are to reduce pain, prevent permanent damage to the teeth, and reduce clenching as much as possible.

 - Apply ice or wet heat to sore jaw muscles.
-Either can have a beneficial effect.
+Either can help.

-- Avoid eating hard foods like nuts, candies, steak.
+- Avoid eating hard or dense foods like nuts, candies, and steak.

 - Drink plenty of water every day.